-The library contains an ever-growing collection of publications, periodicals and audiovisual materials.
-Access to the World Wide Web and a variety of Colleges and Universities libraries are available through the Internet during library hours.
+The library contains an ever growing collection of publications, periodicals and audio visual materials.
+Access to the World Wide Web and a variety of College and University libraries is available through the Internet during library hours.
 All students have access to the library during the library hours and can borrow books.